ciaraosull/project-5-time-hoppers/README.md

 *   Accessibility Page - view & url already written, the template with the information just needs to be added
 *   Basket mobile view does not automaticlly delete when 0 entered like the large screen view oes.
 Javascript id's for both views need to be changed to be unique
 *   Ability to report inappropriate reviews
+*   The console seems to log that properties of 'style' are null.
+This is coming from the Javascript placed on the Django messages for the user so that the messages will disappear after a few seconds.
+The null value appears only in the console when no Django messages need to display.
+Keeping the user in mind, a work around for this, given more time, would be to add an X close button on the message so the user can close the message themselves if it was an annoyance displaying before page refresh / reload.

 ## Design